Appliance repair technician servicing a residential refrigerator

 Built for the way appliance repair actually works.

 Appliance repair isn't general handyman work.
-You're charging a $79-$129 diagnostic before you'll even quote, half your fridge calls are same-day urgent because the food clock is ticking, and you're juggling parts markup, customer-supplied parts, sealed-system surcharges, and home-warranty flat-rate work all in the same week.
+You're charging a $79-$129 diagnostic before you'll even quote, half your fridge calls are same-day urgent because the food clock is ticking, you're saving model-tag photos so you don't climb behind the same washer twice, and you're juggling parts markup, customer-supplied parts, sealed-system surcharges, premium-brand rates, and home-warranty flat-rate work all in the same week.
 The free plan accounts for all of it.

 Trip Charge & Diagnostic Deposits

 Stop driving for free quotes.
 Sell a $79, $99, or $129 diagnostic visit on your booking page — Menutize takes the deposit when the customer schedules, then auto-credits it toward the part-and-labor invoice if they approve the repair.
 The tire-kickers calling six techs for a free quote self-select out, your van only rolls when there's money committed, and the homeowner feels good because the diagnostic fee comes back when they say yes.
-Most appliance techs see close rates jump from ~45% on free quotes to 75%+ on paid diagnostics, and the no-shows essentially go to zero because the fee was charged at booking.
+No-shows essentially go to zero because the fee was charged at booking, not promised over the phone — and the deposit nudges the conversation from “will you come look” to “when can you fix it.”

 A fridge that stopped cooling at 3pm is a different job than a slow dryer on a Tuesday morning — the food-spoilage clock and the water-damage clock are real money for the homeowner, and your booking page should price for it.
-Publish two service tiers side-by-side: Standard (next available business day) and Same-Day Urgent (priority dispatch with a +$60 to +$120 surge you set yourself).
+Publish two service tiers side by side: Standard (next available business day) and Same-Day Urgent (priority dispatch with a +$60 to +$120 surge you set yourself).
 The customer sees both at the moment of crisis and self-selects.
 The deposit hits your account before you head out, so the urgent slot is paid before it's a slot.
-Most appliance shops that turn this on report the surge tier quietly funds an extra $800-$1,500/mo without changing daytime pricing.
+Pricing urgency openly beats giving it away free every time a homeowner is calling around at 7pm with water on the floor.

 Photo Log: Model & Serial Tag Capture